aresdevo/animaide/README.md

 >
 > That is the overshoot button that allows a bigger range of change.
 >
-> Bellow there is an array of small buttons that allows you to apply the tool in increments of 25%.
+> Below there is an array of small buttons that allows you to apply the tool in increments of 25%.
 > It will use the last selected or activated.
 >
 > ![steps](images/steps.gif)